ZXT0324/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software.
-Creating a branch is fast.
+Creating a branch is fast and simple.